Clicky

-Seaside attractions in Burnham-on-Sea Somerset
+Seaside attractions Burnham-on-Sea Somerset

 Burnham-On-Ocean offers miles of lovely golden sandy beaches, wonderful viesws, seaside walks and many great value pubs and restuarants to consume.